May 2022 Accessibility Corner Blog

 Designing a Digital Accessibility Strategy

-Art Access, an advocacy organization in Utah, has a guide on How to Make an Accessibility Plan.
+Art Access, an advocacy organization in Utah, has a guide on How to Make an Accessibility Plan (PDF).
 You can also use their Digital Accessibility Tools.
 The Metro Regional Arts Council also has resources on digital accessibility topics

 When designing digital content strategy, remember that users with disabilities are major stakeholders.
 Talk to your users about their needs, both online and in-person.
 Make sure you stay connected to local advocacy organizations, such as Colorado's Art of Access Alliance, for the latest resources.